ddijkstr/HOL-IntroToWindowsAzureVirtualMachinesLinux/HOL.md

 > - A Linux Virtual Machine created in Windows Azure Portal.
 > - A TCP Endpoint enabled in port 22.
-> - An TCP Endpoint enabled in port 80.
+> - A TCP Endpoint enabled in port 80.

 <a name="Ex2Task1" />
 #### Task 1 - Installing and Configuring Apache and MySQL ####